enFactorial/NFCAndroidTests/README.md

 # NFCAndroidTests

-All Tests are Android Studio projects.
+All Tests are Android Studio projects compiled in Ubuntu 14.04 and ran on a Nexus 5.

 The first tests are quite ugly as I was learning how Java and Android works.